serras/emacs-haskell-tutorial/tutorial.md

 ## Haskell preliminaries

-In order to use some of the Emacs packages presented here, you need to install Haskell packages in your computer.
-Many of them needs as prerrequisite the `happy` tool.
-However, in the current state, Cabal is not able to install tools needed to build a package automatically, so you need to do this previously.
+In order to use some of the Emacs packages presented here, you need to install Haskell packages on your computer.
+Many of them need as a prerequisite the `happy` tool.
+However, in the current state, Cabal is not able to install tools needed to build a package automatically, so you need to do this first.
 Thus, open a terminal and execute:
 ```
 cabal update
 cabal install happy